Chicago

 Bathrooms

-Bathrooms are just down the hall from the TTS office.
+Bathrooms are just down the hall, on the west side of the elevator bank.

 Supplies